Loading lesson…

 Red teaming AI systems has become a standard practice at frontier labs — Anthropic, OpenAI, Google DeepMind, and major government agencies all run red team programs before major releases.
 But the quality of red team outcomes varies enormously based on how engagement is designed.
 The most common failure is narrow scope: internal teams define the attack surface based on what they already know to worry about, which systematically misses the harms they are not yet imagining.
 Effective red team programs use genuine outsiders — people from different professional backgrounds, lived experiences, and adversarial mindsets.
 Former social engineers, independent security researchers, civil society advocates, and domain experts in high-stakes fields (healthcare, legal, finance) find different things than internal ML safety engineers.
 Compensation matters for quality: underpaid red teamers rush.
 Psychologically safe disclosure processes matter for thoroughness: red teamers who fear legal blowback self-censor.
 Most critically, the loop must close: red team findings that are documented and then ignored erode the program's value entirely.
 The most mature programs track remediation rates, publish summary findings, and re-test after patches.

-What is the core idea behind "Engaging Red Teams for AI Safety Testing"?
+What is the main idea of "Engaging Red Teams for AI Safety Testing"?

-Which best describes the scope of "Engaging Red Teams for AI Safety Testing"?
+Which action would help you apply "Engaging Red Teams for AI Safety Testing" responsibly?